mrRachar/PyPMEWS/README.md

 {'0': '?'}
 ```

 Now you know this, you try and make much more complicated expressions, and have fun :grinning:!
-Use the [cheat sheet](#syntax) for guidance.
+Use the [cheat sheet](#syntax) for guidance, and [`test.py`](test.py) contains some examples.

 #### Does it work?
 To make sure everything works, please run `test.py`, which should output something like [this](testresults.md).